 Introductory Student Presentations

-At the beginning of the first semester, participants will be asked to make a 30-45 minute presentations to the group on a subject which they see as related to their coming year’s study (or the module they are participating to).
+At the beginning of the first Module The participants will be asked to make a 30–45 minute presentations to the group on a subject which they see as related to their coming year’s study (or the module they are participating to).
 Presentations can be in the form of a lecture or seminar, a taught class, a performance together with some explanation of the creative processes behind it, or in any other form that suits.
 This can serve as an opportunity for the student to introduce themselves and their interests to the group.
 Students starting their studies on modules 2, 3 or 4 will present in the beginning of the module they are joining the group

 Movement Research with presentation